xot/ElectraOne/DOCUMENTATION.md

 Only one instance of the `TransportController`, `MixerController` and `EffectController` are created.
 For each track (audio/midi, return, or master) an instance of the `GenericTrackController` is created.
 For each assigned device a new instance of the `GenericDeviceController` is created.
 These instances are responsible for refreshing the state, listening to relevant parameter changes, mapping the MIDI, processing relevant incoming MIDI messages, for the controller on the E1 it is created for.

-It also defines the following other, generic, classes:
+The remote script also defines the following other, generic, classes:

 - `Log`: Defines logging and debug functions.
 - `ElectraOneBase`: Common base class for most of the other classes with common functions: debugging, sending MIDI.
 (Interfaces with Live through `c_instance`).